Macedonian Ruins

 ...This appears to parallel the promise of the bridegroom in the pattern of the ancient Jewish wedding, where, after the ketubah, the engagement, but before the huppah, the formal ceremony, the groom departed to prepare a new home for his bride, usually an addition to his father’s house.
 The bride was kept in a state of expectancy pending his return—often in the middle of the night, as a surprise…

 Why use an example of a Jewish wedding to represent Gentile believers?
-Missler applies this promise to the ‘church’ believing the church to be the bride, but Jesus is here talking to the disciples, sons of Israel, before they, as a nation, finally rejected Him.
-Until they reject him he was obligated, by covenant, to give his attention and His promises to Israel alone.
+Missler applies this promise to the ‘church,’ believing the church to be the bride, but Jesus is here talking to the disciples, sons of Israel, before they, as a nation, finally reject Him.
+Until they rejected him, he was obligated, by covenant, to give his attention and His promises to Israel alone.

-Jesus came courting Israel—his bride.
+Jesus came courting Israel, his bride.
 His promise of going to his Father's house and preparing a place for them is in keeping with the traditional Jewish marriage protocol.
-The key here resides in the verse above, he was speaking to only to those of the house of Israel—before they finally rejected him, make way for the time of the Gentiles.
+The key here resides in the verse above: He was speaking only to those of the house of Israel—before they finally rejected him, making way for the time of the Gentiles.

 The Time of the Gentiles